ONSdigital/sdg-indicators/_pages/faq.md

 Yes.
 [See the Open SDG Quick Start guide](https://open-sdg.readthedocs.io/en/latest/quick-start/) for technical instructions on the quickest way to get a copy of the Open SDG platform up and running.

 [Back to top](#table-of-contents)

+## Who uses this website?
+An initial phase of user research has been carried out on the UK SDG data website.
+This research showed that the four main user types are:

+* concerned citizen
+* connected influencer
+* fact gatherer
+* involved analyst

+For more information about the user personas, see <a href="{{ site.baseurl }}{% link _pages/userpersonas.md %}">our page which outlines the different user types and their needs.</a>

 ## What does the reporting status mean?
 We have used two different types of reporting status for an indicator, which are also colour coded: